Raziel7893/WindowsGSM.Brink/README.md

 ### Notes
 - Steam musst be installed and started once.
-- We provide a default autoexec.cfg
-- For ServerListing it also needs to be running and logged in apperantly, as it does not support GSLT
+- For ServerListing it also needs to be running and logged in apperantly, as the game does not support GSLT
-- The server needs one start to generate some ini files, so the first start could crash, just try again
+  - as the game is free i recoomend a seperate server account, but using the same account does also work
-- If IP Connect works but no Server Listing, try setting your public IP inside Edit Config Windows under Server IP
+- If IP Connect works but no Server Listing, you might be missing a portforwarding. look for chapter Portforwarding
 - If local connections work but not External: see chapter Portforwarding

 ### WindowsGSM Installation: